Abuzar-061/Beautiful-Login-Page/README.md

 ## Usage

-To use the code snippet component in your project, follow these steps:
+To use this component in your project, follow these steps:

 Linux and macOS: